“Good teaching is more a giving of right questions than a giving of right answers.” –Josef Albers

 Types of good questions

 Let’s start with the distinction between open and closed questions.
 As discussed in a journal from the Rossier School of Education, a closed question requires a minimal amount of memory recall.
-These questions usually result in a small amount of expected responses:
+These questions usually result in a small number of expected responses:

 You might receive some variations on the response “red,” but the answers will be mostly similar.
 When trying to instill knowledge of basic facts and simple processes, closed questions can refresh memory and make learning effective.
 However, as Brandon Cline with the Chicago Center for Teaching notes, using these types of questions for anything more than requiring students to recognize or recall information leaves a lot to be desired.